yasiramus/yasiramus/README.md

 I'm a committed, reliable, dedecate and an easy going person.
 I love taking challenges and that is one thing which help keep me in track and keeps me going.

-🔭 I’m currently working on a redux todo application and an rducational website.
+🔭 I’m currently working on an rducational website media queries.
-- 🌱 I’m currently learning reduxJs liberay
+- 🌱 I’m currently learning object relational mapper (orm) which is sequalize
 - 👯 Open to collaborations on projects
-- 💬 Ask me about software development
+- 💬 Ask me about anything concerning software development
 - 📫 How to reach me:

 Email: yasirayusif@gmail.com